scientific-python/learn.scientific-python.org/content/contributors/setup/install.md

 A virtual environment is a workspace into which you can install Python libraries, separate from what is being used by your operating system.

-Create a new virtual environment in a directory called `science` (or call it whatever you like!):
+Create a new virtual environment called `science` (or name it whatever you like!):

 ```
-mamba create -p science
+conda create -n science
 ```

-Mamba uses `conda` to switch between virtual environments.
-Start using the new environment as follows:
+Switch to the new environment (you need to do this every time you want to use it):

 ```
-conda activate ./science
+conda activate science
 ```

 You are now ready to install Scientific Python packages using `conda`!